 AP News Guide: What to know about the Qatar crisis

-Here’s a look at the ongoing crisis, the worst to grip the region since Iraq’s 1990 invasion of Kuwait.
+Here’s a look at the ongoing dispute, the worst to grip the region since Iraq’s 1990 invasion of Kuwait.

 A COUNTRY TARGETED